 After a million simulations across the specified range [30, 80)

 If you’re interested in a more modern PRNG, I’d recommend exploring the Mersenne-Twister approach.
-It’s currently the most popular PRNG algorithm and currently used in Python (numpy), Ruby, PHP, R, and C++.
-This was meant to be a high-level introduction into this topic.
-If you’re interested in learning more about this topic, here a few other PRNGs to consider.
+It’s currently the most popular PRNG algorithm and is currently used in Python (numpy), Ruby, PHP, R, and C++.
+This was meant to be a high-level introduction to this topic.
+If you’re interested in learning more about this topic, here are a few other PRNGs to consider.